Michelle Blake, Cupboard Manager

 In addition to volunteering at the Cupboard, Janet spends time with her husband, Mark, three sons, and their families.
 Ten grandchildren keep her busy with their activities.
 She patiently waits for her next opportunity to travel any place, anywhere!

-Danny Floyd, Board Member
+Tom Wernet, Board Member

 Mary Bruce Allen, Board Member